Who is this article for?

 - Corrects an issue in which changes to device settings for critical and warning alerts were not immediately displayed in the Device details view.
 This was a display issue only; the device did receive the changed setting, but the administration console did not properly display the updated value.

 - Zip file and server filesystem restores are now correctly included in the restore history count.

-- Device (push) restores performed in Code42 environments with an on-premises master server that also use Code42 cloud storage are now correctly included in the restore history count.
+- Device (push) restores performed in Code42 environments with an on-premises authority server that also use Code42 cloud storage are now correctly included in the restore history count.

 - Improves the confirmation message when changing a user's archive encryption level.